-Only the rigging elements of the ship survive: the mast, a down-curving yard with a furled sail, and a top-mounted crow's nest.
+Only the rigging elements of the ship survive: the mast, a down-curving yard with a furled sail, a double backstay, and a top-mounted crow's nest.
 The central bunch of the sail is larger than those on either side.
 Coming down between each bunch are the brails.
-All of these elements are remarkably similar to the ships from Medinet Habu.
-It is notable that the crow's nest only occurs in Egyptian art when depicting foreign, seagoing vessels.
-One difference observable compared to the Kenamun and Iniwia ships is that the crow's nest sits on top rather than being hung from the masthead.
-The Saqqara relief provides the earliest evidence for the development of the loose-footed sail and the top mounted crow's nest, and further strengthens the hypothesis that both were Levantine inventions.
+Parts of a second, identical ship are visible to the left, preserving only the right side of the crow's nest, the right end of the yard, the double backstay, and parts of the central large bunch of sail.

 Merchant Syro-Canaanite ship